Poojan230103/IT314_Lab1/README.md

 - Knowing that sign language is used as a communication tool for the deaf, technology should help those who are unable to understand sign language by translating it into a form that can be easily comprehended.
 - If a suitable medium of communication, such as a mobile phone, is available, this will make it easier for them to interact with others.
 This will assist in eliminating barriers experienced when hearing-impaired people interact with hearing people.
 - The application is optimized for Android devices and is designed for real-time use with low latency.
+- Advanced and reliable sensors should be adopted for the system.

 ## Scope: